racker/service-registry-docs/Client-Libraries-and-Tools.md

 ### Retry Heartbeating on Non-404 Errors

-If the API endpoint returns a non 404 error (e.g 500) when heartbeating a session, you should immediately try to re-send the heartbeat.
+If the API endpoint returns a non 404 error (e.g 500) when heartbeating a service, you should immediately try to re-send the heartbeat.
 The error could indicate an intermediate instead of an actual issue.

 ## Tools